The Welsh Government has been informed of a finding of Highly Pathogenic Avian Influenza H5N6 virus in a wild bird in Barry, Vale of Glamorgan

 Senior Veterinary Officer for Wales Dr Gavin Watkins said:

 “This is the first finding this year in Wales and reminds us all of the risk of avian influenza infection.
-Bird keepers must remain vigilant for signs of disease and I cannot stress enough the importance of practicing the very highest levels of biosecurity.
+Bird keepers must remain vigilant for signs of disease and I cannot stress enough the importance of practising the very highest levels of biosecurity.

 “The main source of infection to captive birds is wild waterfowl, and biosecurity measures must address both direct and indirect spread of infection to areas where domestic birds are kept.
 Birds of prey such as buzzards are probably infected by eating affected waterfowl and are unlikely to play a role in transmission.
 The movement of poultry should be minimised, and clothing and equipment should always be cleansed and disinfected before and after their use.”